 By 1967, 170 Marlborough had been remodeled into six apartments.

 On May 6, 1975, George Demeter transferred the property to himself as trustee of the Demeter Realty Trust; on March 14, 1996, he transferred it to the Yia Yia Realty Limited Partnership (the general partner of which was one of George Demeter’s affiliated companies); and on January 2, 2007, it transferred the property to the Alexandra 170 Marlborough Limited Partnership (the general partners of which was another of George Demeter’’s affiliated companies).

-170 Marlborough remained an apartment building, assessed as a four- to six-family dwelling, in 2014.
+170 Marlborough continued to be assessed as a four- to six-family dwelling in 2021.